amaliev/3pcd-exemption-heuristics/explainer.md

 Due to the outlined privacy and security concerns, we currently do not propose solving for scenarios B and C, as these two scenarios both rely on prior interactions rather than current interactions, and thus are more vulnerable to both credentialed request attacks and user history leaks.

+# Testing Instructions

+To test third-party cookie deprecation with heuristics enabled:
+1. Open Chrome M120+
+2. Enable the following flag to be in 3PCD mode under chrome://flags:
+   1. If using Chrome M120:
+      1. #tpc-phase-out-facilitated-testing (**Enabled Force Treatment**)
+   1. If using Chrome M121+:
+      1. #test-third-party-cookie-phaseout (**Enabled**)
+3. Enable the following flag to get heuristics treatment:
+   1. If using Chrome M120:
+      1. #tpcd-heuristics-grants (**Enabled Current Interaction with Backfill And Short Redirect**)
+   1. If using Chrome M121+:
+      1. #tpcd-heuristics-grants (**Enabled CurrentInteraction_ShortRedirect_AllFrameInitiator**)
+   1. Important Note: The “Enabled” arm is not the right arm!
+5. Verify that your setup is correct, and heuristics are working on the test site.
+   1. Open https://coop-reporting-chrome-86.glitch.me/pch/set-cookies to set the third-party cookies, followed by opening https://coop.xss.guru/pch/parent
+   1. The following buttons should grant cookie access:
+      1. Open Popup (User Interaction)
+      2. Do Redirect Bounce (User Interaction)
+   1. After performing one of these flows, tap “Trigger a fetch to check for cookies”.
+A cookie with the Same-Site flag should appear in the list below.
+6. Verify if cookies are being allowed on your site.
+(See developer documentation.)
+   1. Open your site and follow a flow which requires third-party cookie access.
+   1. Open DevTools (right-click, Inspect Element).
+   1. Navigate to the Network tab.
+   1. Click the entry that corresponds with the third-party embed in question.
+   1. Navigate to the Cookies sub-tab.
+   1. Check if the cookies are highlighted yellow (blocked) or not highlighted (not blocked).

+To turn off heuristics for testing other mitigations:
+1. #tpcd-heuristics-grants (**Disabled**)

 # Open Questions
 1. How often do Scenarios A, B, C and C2 occur on the web for the average user?
     * How does not supporting Scenarios B and C impact the user-facing experience?